priyamtejaswin/devise-keras/README.md

 	5. cache.h5: https://www.dropbox.com/s/xoza70y5zyh5d99/cache.h5?dl=0

 2. Clone this repository to your local system.
+3. Extract epoch_9_cache.
+You will get all LIME images for epoch_9 in all_images_epoch_9.tar.gz.
+4. Copy the tar to /devise-keras/static/overlays_cache/ and untar.
-3. Run the server using:
+5. Run the server using:

 ```
 python server_lime_contours.py \